danplisetsky/resume-maker/README.md

   - Creating a shareable link, by clicking on the Generate Shareable Link button
   - In the browser, by clicking on the Save in Browser button
 - Note that on mobile devices it's not meant to be used for editing, just for viewing
+  - If you are editing your resume on a mobile device, please make sure to use landscape mode

 ## Thanks